0xPkill/MagicPass/README.md

 1. All you have to do is open the dist folder and open MagicPass.exe

-2. It will then request how long you want your password.
+2. It will then ask how long you want your password to be.

-3. after it will ask you how many passwords you want to genarte.
+3. After it will ask you how many passwords you want to generate.

 4. You have generated the passwords and the program will auto restart.